gitpod-io/gitpod-docs/doc/40_Configuration.md

 ## Start Script

 In many cases it makes sense to just start the build and maybe something like a dev server.
-Fot that purpose, you can provide a shell command to be run in the initial terminal on start.
+For that purpose, you can provide a shell command to be run in the initial terminal on start.

-For example start script for the Gitpod documentation repository is defined as:
+For instance, the start script for the Gitpod documentation repository is defined as:
 ```yaml
 tasks:
   - command: "npm install && npm run serve"